Duck Creek Middle Branch

 - Wyona County Park to Wyocena Boat Ramp: 0.7 miles.
 A brief flowage paddle on Wyona Lake.

 - Wyocena Boat Ramp to Hwy G: 2.9 miles.
-Mostly a slow broad channel with a dam to portage.
+A nice stretch with decent clarity.

 At Wyona Park, the North Branch of Duck Creek joins the Middle Branch and significantly changes the character of the stream.
 The North Branch is bigger and dirtier, but still not bad.